 The rate (energy per unit of time) that energy is transferred (or 'used') is known as power.
 When energy is transferred quickly that means a large amount of power, when it's transferred slowly, it's less power.
 Visit energy vs power for a clear distinction.

 Energy provides many useful energy services that allow for a high quality of life that people living in modernized societies have grown accustomed to.
-These services require a constant supply of fuels and flows to harness the needed energy.
+These services require a constant supply of primary fuels and primary flows to harness the needed energy.
 Specific services include powering vehicles (internal combustion engines), feeding populations, and generating electricity (see figure 2) for billions of people.

 Energy also has the ability to cause damage or harm.
 For instance, burns are caused by an excess of thermal energy.
 Car accidents do a great deal of damage when the kinetic energy associated with driving down the street dissipates in a collision.
 Additionally, harnessing energy often leads to pollution and other environmental consequences like climate change.